Julius Berndt: New Ulm's First Turner Hall

 Berndt began his career as a building contractor and architect in New Ulm by drafting and building the first Turner Hall in 1857 which was later burned during the Battles of New Ulm during the Dakota War of 1862.

-The Brown County Courthouse c.1970 built by Julius Berndt in 1891.
-National Archives and Records Administration.

-Brown County Court Houses
+Brown County courthouse

 Berndt's first major contract was to build a courthouse and adjoining jail for the local Sheriff Charles L. Roos.
 This building was completed at the cost of $2,964.
 According to the Minnesota Judicial Branch "Berndt's 1865 courthouse was a simple two-story Georgian style building with a hipped roof, central doorway, and evenly spaced paneled windows".
 Berndt was later contracted in 1873 to make a larger courthouse, this time at the cost of $10,000.
-Berndt's final 1889-1891 courthouse was inspired by German Renaissance Revival architecture and was built at the cost of $12,855.
-It still stands today at 14 South State Street.
-Local contractor Henry Hanschen provided the excavation for $6,740 and Adolph Casimir Ochs constructed the basement for $6,565.

-Lady Justice on the Brown County Courthouse in New Ulm, Minnesota.

 The original Minnesota Haus Hotel, or Union Hotel, which was owned by Phillip H. Gross.
 The building was later destroyed by a fire on July 5, 1875.

 The Grand Hotel in New Ulm, built by Berndt in 1876.